gigobyte/HLTV/README.md

 #### getPlayerByName

 Same as getPlayer but accepts a player name instead of ID.
+(2 requests)

 | Option |  Type  | Default value |   Description   |
 | :----: | :----: | :-----------: | :-------------: |